 "Tali!
 Hey."
 Jacob looked up from his datapad with surprise.
-He glanced around, expecting to see Garrus or one of the other squad members around, but she stood alone at the end of the table.
+He glanced around, expecting to see Garrus or one of the other squad members with her, but she stood alone at the end of the table.
 Was she there to talk to him?
 Based on their last interaction, he wasn't sure what to expect.
-Other than weapon adjustments, this was the first time she had addressed him directly.
+Other than equipment requisition, this was the first time she had addressed him directly.
 "You're not interrupting.
 What's up?"

 Tali looked around the mess hall as if she were afraid someone might overhear.
 "I just wanted to apologize.
-For what I said earlier."
+For how I acted earlier."

-Jacob blinked at her.
-His first real conversation with the quarian was off to a surprising start and he was not prepared for it.
+Jacob blinked.
+His first real conversation with the quarian was off to a surprising start.
 The fact that it was an apology made it all the more unusual.
 "Forget about it.
 We were all a little hot.
 Not really our finest moment."

 "No," Tali shook her head.
 "I mean it.
 I accused you of being disloyal to the Commander.
 I know that's not true.
 I'm sorry."